codejutsu/ql-stats-models/README.md

     $ mocha test --recursive --watch
 ```

-The tests also acts as documentation on how to use these schemas.
+The tests also acts as documentation on how to use these schema

 # How could I use these schemas